 - Treaties are the voluntary commitments of States towards the implementation of international human rights within their national laws.
-Therefore, the main tasks of committees are based on engaging States and other stakeholders through constructive dialogue rather than 'naming and shaming'. - Treaty committees consist of individual experts from the field, who have in-depth knowledge of the human rights issues.
+Therefore, the main tasks of committees are based on engaging States and other stakeholders through a constructive dialogue rather than 'naming and shaming' them. - Treaty committees consist of individual experts from the field, who have in-depth knowledge of the human rights issues.
 Therefore, their recommendations come as precise and targeted advice on specific issues.
 The comments of the committees are treated as jurisprudence within the international human rights laws.
-Right to Water for example is carved through the comment of CESCR. - Although each committee has different rules of engagement with CSOs, they still provide ample opportunities for CSOs to engage.
-Unlike the UPR process, where stakeholder reports are very limited, shadow reports can range from one-pagers to extensive reports.
-Therefore, it is easier to raise very specific issues and concerns under the treaty mechanisms.
+Right to water for example is carved through the comment of CESCR. - Although each committee has different rules of engagement with CSOs, they still provide ample opportunities for CSOs to engage.
+Since shadow reports can range from a one-pager to extensive testimonials, it is easier to raise very specific issues and concerns with the committees.

-- Helvetas follows the implementation of the SDGs through its human rights based approach.
+- Helvetas follows the implementation of the SDGs through its human rights-based approach.
 Committees under treaty mechanisms provide an avenue for engaging States on SDG implementation in a constructive manner.
 This can be done by highlighting links between the SDGs and the relevant treaty provisions, while producing the shadow report and the list of issues. - Recommendations of a committee can be used as an effective advocacy tool at country level.
 In principle, a State cannot deny technical and field support from CSOs if it is directed towards fulfilling recommendations of the committee.